LOADING

 That’s a first-rate painting you are studying.
 Have you studied greater of the writer?

-Is that the new cellphone from XYZ corporation?
+Is that the new cellphone from XYZ Corporation?